amd/quark-documentation/docs/autoapi/quark/torch/quantization/observer/observer/index.rst

    Only can be used for quantization to float16 and bfloat16 which doesn't require determining ranges.

-   .. py:method:: extra_repr() -> str

-      Set the extra representation of the module.

-      To print customized extra information, you should re-implement this method in your own modules.
-Both single-line and multi-line strings are acceptable.

 .. py:class:: UniformScalingObserver(qspec: quark.torch.quantization.config.config.QuantizationSpec, device: Optional[torch.device] = None, eps: float = torch.finfo(torch.float32).eps)